scottjmaddox/single-pass-compiler/README.md

 ## Building

-To build and run the compiler on the examples, and run the run tests:
+To build and run the compiler on the examples and run the tests:

 ```sh
 make